Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 1) By authorizing the use of the colour red for rearmost lateral reflex-reflectors and side lamps.

-CHAPTER V
+Chapter V

 Transitional provisions

 61\.
 Motor vehicles first registered and trailers put into service in the territories of a Contracting Party before the entry into force of this Convention or within the two years following such entry into force shall not be subject to the provisions of this Annex, provided that they satisfy the requirements of parts I, II and III of Annex 6 of the 1949 Convention on Road Traffic.

-62 bis.
+62 .
 Motor vehicles first registered and trailers put into service in the territory of a Contracting Party before the entry into force of the amendments to this Convention or within the two years following such entry into force should not be subject to the provisions of this Annex, provided that they satisfy the provisions of Annex 5 of the 1968 Convention on Road Traffic in the wording prior to these amendments or other provisions referred to in Chapter V of the said Annex.

 # <a name="annex 6"></a>**Appendix**
 DEFINITION OF COLOUR FILTERS FOR OBTAINING THE COLOURS REFERRED TO IN THIS ANNEX (TRICHROMATIC COORDINATES)